Kaizer Chiefs don’t really miss Khune because Akpeyi is doing well – Dos Santos | Goal.com

 “I don’t think they really miss Khune because the present goalkeeper has done a very good job for Amakhosi.”

-On what the German manager can do to get the desired results at Loftus Versfeld Stadium against Clinton Larsen’s troops, the Cape Town-based coach warns against making changes as yet.
+On what the German manager can do to get the desired results at Loftus Versfeld Stadium against Clinton Larsen’s troops, the Cape Town-based coach warns against making many changes.

 “It will be difficult for Chiefs to make many changes because they have just started the games after the break and it will take a little while for the boys to start playing as a team again,” he added.